moss-l/bhs-js-testing/elements-of-stylish-code.md

 sure the global variables were set up properly before we called it which is the same problem as having to make sure `population` is filled in before calling `scoreFitness`.
-A similar issue exists in `randomDNA`: is `alphabet` a constant part of the program or a value that could possibly change?
+A similar issue exists in `randomDNA`.
+Is `alphabet` a constant part of the program or a value that could possibly change?
 If the latter it would be best for `randomDNA` to accept it as a second argument.
 When in doubt, a good policy is to have all the values a function depends on passed in as arguments.
+Even if we end up passing in the value of some global variable to these lower-level functions it makes them more standalone and easier to understand and test in complete isolation.